 Have you been hurt by a dangerous drug in Tampa, FL?
 Pharmaceutical companies can be held financially accountable when their defective medications harm consumers.
 You may be entitled to money for the lost wages, pain, suffering, and medical costs you have endured.

 Catania & Catania, P.A. has represented injured consumers against drug companies and insurance companies for over 28 years.
-Contact our law firm to schedule a free case review with a Tampa dangerous drugs lawyer.
+Contact our Tampa law office at (813) 222-8545 to schedule a free case review with a Tampa dangerous drugs lawyer.
 We will help you explore your legal options.

 How Catania & Catania, P.A.
 Can Help When You Are Hurt by a Dangerous Drug in Tampa

 You trust that your prescription and over-the-counter drugs are reasonably safe.
 When you suffer serious, unexpected side effects, the manufacturer should be held accountable.
-An experienced Tampa personal injury lawyer can help you stand up to the pharmaceutical company or manufacturer to seek the compensation you deserve.
+An experienced personal injury attorney in Tampa can help you stand up to the pharmaceutical company or manufacturer to seek the compensation you deserve.

 Catania & Catania, P.A. is a small law firm with big-firm skills and resources.
 We have recovered over $500 million for our injured clients.
 Our personal injury law firm gives you the personal attention you deserve and do what it takes to hold the drug company responsible for your losses.